Grief Support

 A drop-in support group for adults who are grieving the death of a loved one.
 Call to pre-register, and then attend when it is convenient.

-A support group for adults who are grieving the death of a parent.
-Group meets once a week for 8 consecutive weeks.
+• A support group for adults who are grieving the death of a parent.
+The group meets once a week for 8 consecutive weeks.

-Small groups coming together to explore local pathways and trails with a grief specialist/outdoor enthusiast.
+• Small groups come together to explore local pathways and trails with a grief specialist/outdoor enthusiast.
 A relaxed opportunity to get out into open spaces and express the challenges and successes following the death of a loved one.
-All ages are welcome.

 Children, Teens, and Families

-Our Hearts Of Hope Program is designed specifically to help children and teens (ages five to eighteen) who are grieving the death of a loved one.
-Utilizing the internationally recognized Dougy Center model, the Hearts Of Hope program supports kids and teens before and after the death of a loved one.
+Our Healing All Together Program is designed specifically to help children and teens (ages five to eighteen) who are grieving the death of a loved one.
+Utilizing the internationally recognized Dougy Center model, the Healing All Together program supports kids and teens before and after the death of a loved one.
 The Dougy Center model (www.dougy.org) is considered the ‘gold standard’ of practice in the field of grief and loss.

 Kids and teens are placed in groups alongside similar-aged peers who have suffered a similar loss.
 Art, music, motion, and play are selectively utilized to promote healing when words aren’t enough.
 Pre-registration required.